MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

 **Global Enterprise relies on Azure Geo-Distribution capabilities**

-Directing data traffic via Azure Traffic Manager and geography-specific endpoints enables global enterprises to adhere to regional regulations and keep data compliant and secure which is crucial to the success of local and remote business locations.
+Directing data traffic via Azure Traffic Manager and geography-specific endpoints enables global enterprises to adhere to regional regulations and keep data compliant and secure, which is crucial to the success of local and remote business locations.

 ## Next steps